-As smartwatches have grown in popularity, there has been a huge number of cheap products hit the market, which we’re defining as below $50 for the purpose of this article.
+As smartwatches have grown in popularity, there has been a huge number of cheap smartwatches hit the market.

 But which of these budget-friendly smartwatches are the best and which are a waste of money?
-I bought the top-selling smartwatches from Amazon as of April 2021 and put them to the test, wearing each one for a week at a time so that I can make objective recommendations.
+To start I set a limit of just $50 max and bought seven of the top-selling smartwatches from Amazon as of April 2021.
+I then wore the watches and put them to the test, wearing each one for a week at a time so that I can make objective recommendations.